 A sure sign of a kitchen DIYer are words most often heard on HGTV and HOUZZ.COM like shabby chic, shiplap, and IKEA.
 Professional kitchen designers cringe when we hear these words.
-Just Googling kitchen photos with these profane words brings up page after page of kitchens that will devalue a home.
+Just Googling kitchen photos with these profane words brings up page after page of kitchens that will devalue a home and cause problems.

 Houzz.com enthusiasts and DIYers love IKEA.
-Professional kitchen designers know that IKEA is a terribly made cabinet line and not even a good value.
+Professional kitchen designers know that IKEA is a terribly made cabinet line that can cause problems.
 I find just hearing the brand name irritating.

 Many far better constructed cabinet lines exist that come already assembled and cost no more than an IKEA kitchen.
 It is only because novice designers don’t know any better that they value IKEA.
 Respected psychologists actually named the delusion of overvaluing things you design and build yourself The IKEA Effect.
 The IKEA designs that DIYers like Christina below create are always flawed and odd looking.

 Some of the oddities above include solid cabinet doors over lower glass doors.
 This makes cabinetry appear unbalanced.
 Wall cabinets over windows, traditional door styles without crown moldings, and cabinetry sitting on a countertop very close to a sink break fundamental design rule.
 Mixing styles that don’t go together can be done to be eclectic, but I suspect that here, it is unintentional.
 Finally, an expensive pot-fill over a cheap range with a back control panel on it, just makes me nuts.

 is an old term used for kitchen cabinetry that is often used by people “not in the know”.
 Doing a Google search for the term brings up DIY experiments like the kitchen below.
 Should a professional ever use this term WATCH OUT!

 The Hippocratic Oath a physician takes says to first “do no harm”.